MrJadaml/widgets/README.md

 * create a widget
 * check 3000 ~> it's saved but just not showing.

->>> views/widgets/index.html.erb
+> views/widgets/index.html.erb
-drop in the following code
+The following code will create a table to list all of your widgets:

 ```Html
   <% @widgets.each do |widget| %>